ThatGuySam/vumbnail/examples/vimeo-thumbnails/README.md

 <!-- Syntax Languages - https://github.com/github/linguist/blob/master/vendor/README.md -->
-# How to show Youtube Thumbnails with Vumbnail
+# How to show Vimeo Thumbnails with Vumbnail

 This example shows how to get thumbnails for Vimeo videos with the video id of your video.